What Is Concrete Resurfacing And How Can You Do It?

 10 Reasons We Recommend Microcement for Concrete Resurfacing

 1. Renovations are a lot easier when you can remodel your surface without removal.
 By applying microcement by hand straight over the top of the old concrete, you can save yourself the costs and time of demolition.
+Did you know it can also be used for tile resurfacing?

 2. Unlike alternatives like epoxy, microcement stands out for its versatility — suitable for both internal and external applications.
 While most concrete resurfacing products are limited to either one, microcement offers consistency in finish and colour from indoor to outdoor spaces.